 Custom Rules allow you to use the following Triggers:

-- Date/Time based Trigger — this type is triggered at the set time or date and time (note that the trigger uses a subscriber's time zone).
+- Date/Time based Trigger — this type is triggered at the set time or date and time (note that the trigger uses a contact's time zone).

-- Log Conversion Event - this trigger goes off when a user performs a certain action on your website, integrated with ManyChat Pixel
+- Log Conversion Event - this trigger goes off when a contact performs a certain action on your website, integrated with ManyChat Pixel

-- Tag applied - performs an Action when a particular tag is applied to a subscriber.
+- Tag applied - performs an Action when a particular tag is applied to a contact.

 - Tag removed - performs an Action when a particular tag is removed.